Two for the Money (2005 film)

-Two for the Money is a 2005 American sports drama film directed by D. J. Caruso and starring Al Pacino, Matthew McConaughey, Rene Russo, Armand Assante and Carly Pope.
+Two for the Money is a 2005 American sports drama film directed by D.J.
+Caruso and starring Al Pacino, Matthew McConaughey, Rene Russo, Armand Assante and Carly Pope.
 The film is about the world of sports gambling.
 It was released on October 7, 2005.
 It is the first Morgan Creek movie distributed by Universal Pictures since Coupe de Ville in 1990.
+It is loosely based upon an employee at Stu Feiner's handicapping business.

 Plot

-Brandon Lang is a former college football star who, after sustaining a career-ending injury, takes a job handicapping football games.
-His success at choosing winners catches the eye of Walter Abrams, who is the slick head of one of the biggest sports consulting operations in the United States.
-Walter takes Brandon under his wing, and soon, they are making tremendous amounts of money.
+Brandon Lang is a former college football star based in Las Vegas who, after sustaining a career-ending knee injury, takes a job handicapping football games to support his mother and younger brother.
+His success at selecting winners catches the attention of Walter Abrams, the head of one of the largest sports consulting operations in the United States.
+Walter offers him a job in New York, which Brandon accepts.
+With Lang’s extensive knowledge of the game, leagues, and players, he generates significant profits and attracts high-profile clients, quickly making a substantial amount of money.